justinreed23/investingBackend/proposal.md

 1. DC: Defined contribution
     - Every year, Americans contribute about 5% of their total employee compensation to defined contribution (DC) pension plans
+2. PPA: Pension Protection Act of 2006
+    - Created safe harbors for employers for default options in DC plans
+    - These are QDIAs
-2. QDIA: Qualified Default Investment Alternative
+3. QDIA: Qualified Default Investment Alternative
     - Default options in DC plans
     - Most popular type of QDIA is a portfolio that provides "long-term appreciation and capital preservation through a mix of equity and fixed income exposures based on the participant's age"
     - Regulators rely on "generally accepted investment theories"
     - Basically advice is split investments across stocks and bonds and invest more in stocks while young than while old.
-3. TDF: Target-date fund
+4. TDF: Target-date fund
     - This is a type of QDIA
     - A TDF basically targets a specific year as the retirement age and then rebalances the fund every so often according to that target
     - Effectively as retiree moves closer to retirement date, stocks $\downarrow$ and bonds $\uparrow$
+5. SSA: Social Security Administration
+6. Stocks/I
+    - 50% domestic stocks/ 50% international stocks portfolio
+7. Stocks
+    - 100% domestic stocks portfolio